vtexdocs/help-center-content/docs/known-issues/en/spotprice-from-the-skujson-is-incorrect-for-products-with-multiple-sellers.md

 ---
-title: spotPrice from the skuJson is incorrect for products with multiple Sellers
+title: 'spotPrice from the skuJson is incorrect for products with multiple Sellers'
 id: 6rgLJCE1DYPXZj1Pqt6hA2
 status: PUBLISHED
 createdAt: 2022-02-24T15:32:40.223Z